department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="changes-effective">When do changes I’ve made in SOES become effective?
 <div id="changes-effective" class="usa-accordion-content">

-Changes made in SOES to these parts of your SGLI coverage are effective immediately:
+If you change one of these things about your SGLI coverage, the change is effective immediately:

 <ul>
   <li>Beneficiaries</li>